Steve Hoffman

 The Hoffman Story

-Our Collective Culture
+Our Common Culture

 These days, almost everyone knows someone affected by a natural disaster.
 We all have a connection to wildfires or extreme weather; it’s become part of our collective culture.
 For our firm’s president, it was his former brother-in-law’s family who barely escaped the 2018 Paradise, California fire with their lives – losing their home, horses, and all their possessions – with absolutely no warning.
 And in 2020, his daughter and her mother were forced to evacuate from the deadly and destructive wildfire near Santa Cruz, California.